xtrahuman/alx-low_level_programming/README.md

 topics                                     |  achievements
 -------------------------------------------|----------------------------------------------
-variable and conditions statement          |  used putchar and conditions statement alphabets,numbers(in single and double digits), in ascending and descending order functions and nested loops                 | introduction to functions, used nested loops to print more complex numbers, times table, fibbonaci numbers, lower and uppercase alphabets, all printing was done with a customised putchar function. debugging                                  | debugged and resolved non working codes by applying debugging skills
+variable and conditions statement          |  used putchar and conditions statement to print alphabets,numbers(single and double digits), in ascending and descending order functions and nested loops                 | introduction to functions, used nested loops to print more complex numbers, times table, fibbonaci numbers, lower and uppercase alphabets, all printing was done with a customised putchar function. debugging                                  | debugged and resolved non working codes by applying debugging skills